Bally's Chicago

-Bally's Chicago is an upcoming casino resort that will be built in the city of Chicago, Illinois, United States.
-In May 2022, Mayor Lori Lightfoot approved Bally's Corporation's bid to construct a casino complex in the city.
-The complex will be located in the city's River West neighborhood on the bank of the North Branch of the Chicago River, near the intersection of Chicago Avenue and Halsted Street.
-The plan was approved by the Chicago City Council in May 2022.
+Bally's Chicago is a casino and entertainment venue temporarily located in the Medinah Temple Building, and a planned integrated resort that will be built on the North Branch of the Chicago River in Chicago.
+In May 2022, then Mayor Lori Lightfoot approved Bally's Corporation's bid to construct a casino complex in the city.
+The complex will be in the city's River West neighborhood, near Grand Avenue, Chicago Avenue and Halsted Street.
+The plan was approved by the Chicago City Council in May 2022, and a State of Illinois gambling license was issued in 2023.
+The integrated resort began construction in 2024, and is expected to open in 2026.
+Demolition of the old structures on site began in August 2024.

 Background

 In the 2019 mayoral election, the topic of constructing a casino in the city was a main subject to then-mayoral candidates Lori Lightfoot and Toni Preckwinkle with both signaling their approval for the project.
 The prospect of a casino location in Chicago predated the election with Illinois overseeing construction of gambling locations in areas outside of Chicago.

 Legislation expanding gambling in Illinois was passed by the state legislature at the start of June 2019 and signed by Governor J. B. Pritzker.
 However this bill did not approve the construction of a casino.
-Shortly afterwards, Lightfoot announced that the city would commence study of where a Chicago casino would be located.
+Shortly afterwards, Lightfoot announced that the city would commence the study of where a Chicago casino would be located.
 Lightfoot's predecessors had long sought to obtain a casino for the city.

 In November 2019 a gaming bill proposed by Pritzker failed to be passed in the Illinois Legislature due to a veto session.
 Lightfoot cited that the bill's failed proposal would not impact the construction plans, however cited that the casino's potential revenue would greatly impact the city's budget and capital bill.
 She continued to push, however, for the state to authorize a casino jointly owned by the city and state and with a lesser effective tax rate than the passed legislation specified.
-The goal for a casino construction was to establish a $200 million in annual tax revenue from the casino to fund police and firefighter pension funds.
+The city's goal for the casino was to generate $200 million in annual tax revenue to fund police and firefighter pension funds.

+IPO controversy & litigation

+In 2025, Bally’s, along with the city of Chicago and state gambling regulators, were sued for discrimination by two Texans, Richard Fisher and Phillip Aronoff, alongside the American Alliance for Equal Rights.
+As part of the casino's agreement with the city, Bally's launched an IPO exclusively for women and minorities to own 25% of the casino, which the plaintiffs argue is discrimination.
+Bally's warned ahead of the offering that this requirement may result in a lawsuit.
+The lawsuit was settled in June of 2025.
+Another lawsuit was filed by Liberty Justice Center on behalf of Mark Glennon.
+Following a lack of SEC approval for the IPO, Bally's refunded prospective investors.
+Bally's plans to launch the IPO for Bally's Chicago in August 2025.